ecmwf/aviso/docs/source/reference/triggers.rst

 .. image:: ../_static/cloudEvent.png

-Here a basic example of a Post trigger:
+Here is a basic example of a Post trigger:

 .. code-block:: yaml